 I was married by then and my husband and I both sat the New York Bar exam so we could stay on and work in the Big Apple.
 It was fast and exciting and I worked at a great address: 1 Wall Street.

 After a year of backpacking around Europe we returned to Australia.
 I was working in the litigation department of a big firm which dropped me straight into the world of intellectual property disputes – music copyright, trademarks and lots of patents.
 It was very cool.
 We chased distributors of a bootleg Prince album that was never supposed to be released.
 It was called the Black Album because it had no markings, no label but if you saw it… you knew exactly what it was.

-I got hooked on creator’s rights – whether an artist or a scientist who’d discovered something new.
+I got hooked on creator’s rights – whether the rights of an artist or a scientist who’d discovered something new.
 I loved putting together the evidence that proved a creator’s ownership – this involved getting their story.
 You’d sit down with them and say, ‘Well, how did you come up with this?
 What was the creative process?
 Why is it valuable to you?’
 Hearing those stories from creators is fascinating: whether they be musicians, artists or inventors.
 I got a buzz hearing about that ah-ha moment in a research laboratory, for example.